superduper-io/superduper/README.md

     </tr>
 </table>

-**Transform your existing database into a Python-only AI development and deployment stack with one command.**
+**Transform your existing database into a Python-only AI development and deployment stack with one command:**

 ```
 db = superduper('mongodb|postgres|sqlite|duckdb|snowflake://<your-db-uri>')